engapa/osc-docker-builder/docs/index.md

 [![CircleCI](https://circleci.com/gh/engapa/osc-docker-builder/tree/master.svg?style=svg)](https://circleci.com/gh/engapa/osc-docker-builder/tree/master)

 A lot of people need install/update/upgrade/downgrade any Openstack python client in any time.
-Within Docker containers is easy to get an isolated environment with all Openstack clients that you wish, for a specific release from upstream .
+Thanks to Docker containers it is easy to get an isolated environment with all Openstack clients of specific upstream versions that you wish.

 Pre-requisites
 ==============

-Openstack python clients project should have following prerequisites :
+List of prerequisites :

--   docker image: Ensure that there is an official python docker image for provided python version parameter.
+-   docker image: Ensure that there is an official python docker image for the provided python version parameter.
 -   tox : All clients are using tox, and python version parameter will be matched in env list.
--   common release: All clients have to have same release, in other case you must specify different release for a client by property 'release' in the osc.yml file to override global release parameter.
-    For example, in the osc.yml you can see that client gnocchi has 'master' release instead of 'stable/newton'.
+-   common release: All clients have to have the same release, in other cases you must specify a different release (by property 'release' in the osc.yml file) to override global release parameter.
+For example, in the osc.yml you may see that gnocchi client has 'master' release instead of 'stable/newton'.

 Build a docker image with OSCs
 ==============================